mharen/mharen.github.io/blog/2011/2011-03-how-do-i-print-this-web-page.md

 **Michael Haren said on 2011-03-24**

-Yes, this has come up often enough lately that I felt compelled to write a page about it, and buy a <a href="http://www.howdoiprint.com" rel="nofollow">domain to redirect here</a>.
+Yes, this has come up often enough lately that I felt compelled to write a page about it, and buy a [domain to redirect here](http://www.howdoiprint.com" rel="nofollow).